Awadhi cuisine: Nawabi cuisine

 Kebabs are an integral part of Awadhi cuisine.
-Lucknow is proud of its kebabs.
-There are several varieties of popular kebabs in Awadhi cuisine, including kakori kebabs, galawat ke kebabs, shami kebabs, boti kebabs, patili ke kebabs, ghutwa kebabs and seekh kebabs.
+There are several varieties of well-known kebabs in Awadhi cuisine, including kakori kebabs, galawat ke kebabs, shami kebabs, boti kebabs, patili ke kebabs, ghutwa kebabs and seekh kebabs.

 The kebabs of Awadhi cuisine are distinct from the kebabs of Punjab insofar as Awadhi kebabs are grilled on a chula and sometimes in a skillet as opposed to grilled in a tandoor in Punjab.
 Awadhi kebabs are also called "chula" kebabs whereas the kebabs of Punjab are called "tandoori" kebabs.

+Awadhi cuisine, although similar to Mughlai cuisine, differs in its approach to cooking.
+Where Mughal dishes are rich in fats due to extensive use of milk, cream and spices, Awadhi food is more subtle.